 Even then though, there are some caveats — the minimum salary exception can only be used to sign players for up to two years, so the same rules apply to waiver claims.
 If a player signed a three-year, minimum salary contract, he can’t be claimed using the minimum salary exception, even if he’s in the final year of his deal.

 Taking into account all the rules that reduce the odds of a waiver claim – not to mention the limited roster spots available for NBA teams – it makes sense that nearly all of the players who get released ultimately clear waivers.
-The 2021/22 league year featured a total of just six waiver claims, for instance.
+The 2021/22 and ’22/23 league years each featured just six waiver claims, for instance.

-Despite how infrequent they are, we still want to track all the waiver claims that take place during the 2022/23 league year, since you never know which claim may end up being crucial, such as the Pistons‘ July 2019 claim of Christian Wood.
-Last season, the Lakers‘ claim of Avery Bradley and the Rockets‘ claim of Garrison Mathews were the most noteworthy.
+Despite how infrequent they are, we still want to track all the waiver claims that take place during the 2023/24 league year, since you never know which claim may end up being crucial.
+Last season, for instance, the Spurs claimed Julian Champagnie and Sandro Mamukelashvili off waivers — both players eventually re-signed with the team as free agents in the summer and remain on San Antonio’s roster this fall.

 We’ll track this year’s waiver claims in the space below, updating the list throughout the season to include the latest moves.
 Here’s the list:

-- Rockets claim Darius Days from Heat (October 11) (story)
+- Pelicans claim Matt Ryan from Timberwolves (October 22) (story)